sigsum/sigsum/log.md

 A log uses the Merkle tree hash strategy defined in [RFC 6962, Section 2][].
 Any mentions of hash functions or digital signature schemes refer to [SHA256][] and [Ed25519][].
 Ed25519 public keys are encoded as in [RFC 8032, section 5.1.2][].
-No cryptographic agility is supported.
+No cryptographic agility is supported, any changes in algorithms would be handled with a whole version revision.

 A _namespace_ string is attached as a prefix to all messages signed in the sigsum system (to provide domain separation).
 The namespace string